tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_desktop_client.md

 > "We found some conflicts while trying to merge.
 Please resolve the conflicts and commit the changes."

-If you decide to commit your changes, you'll see a message that says,
+If you decide to commit your changes, you'll see a message that says:

 >"Please resolve all conflicted files, commit, and then try syncing again."